makinacorpus/drupalindustry.recipe.drush/README.txt

 * bin/php
 * ...

-Here comes the Drupal's Drush generator.
+Here comes drupalindustry.recipe.drush.
 Its goal is to generate a "local" drush wrapper.

 Where "local drush wrapper" means: